tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Skull Grail

+1/Day

+Spend a recovery to reroll a recharge roll for a spell.
+If the reroll fails, start the next battle with 15 temporary hit points (champion: 30 temp hp; epic: 50 temp hp).

+**Quirk:** Collects trophies.

+---

 #### Spiked Chalice

 Spend a recovery to prevent a nearby enemy from healing until the end of the battle.

 **Quirk:** Envy those more powerful than you.

+---

+#### Tarnished Chalice

+_Recharge 16+:_ Spend a recovery and roll your recovery dice but don’t heal.
+The next creature targeted by an attack from one of your allies this battle takes that amount of negative energy damage, hit or miss.

+**Quirk:** Debauched.

 ---